Construction Industry Monthly Snapshot by Barbour ABI

 Contract Awards

-The value of Contract Awards has remained strong for another month rising slightly to £7.7bn and sitting above the Q1 average.
+The value of Contract Awards has remained strong for another month, rising slightly to £8.1bn and is the strongest since January this year.

 Contract Award Monthly Value by Sector (£bn)